Climate change adaptation strategies on the German coast: Coastal protection policy

-Adaptation in Practical Coastal Protection
+Adaptation in practical coastal protection

 In order to find and establish adequate measures to adapt coastal protection to climate change, responsible actors in coastal protection need to have sound and detailed local and hydromorphological knowledge.
 Even with that, it is very difficult to predict direct and indirect consequences of climate change on the German coast.
 Challenging for planning authorities is a lack of clear information on future sea level dynamics.
 As there are no exact prognoses for sea level rise at the German coasts, planners of coastal protection measures as well as the inhabitants of the region are facing considerable uncertainties.
 Related to sea level rise, coastal protection has to react to higher base levels in the event of a storm flood.
 High storm flood levels are expected to be faster reached and longer lasting and storm floods that once only occurred every 350 years are predicted to happen once every 100 years by the middle of the 21st century.
 Especially in winter, stronger storms and higher levels of storm floods are expected as much as changes in sea conditions that cause major cases of coastal erosion and can pose more strain on levees by increased wave runup.
 Existing levees have usually been constructed to protect the hinterland against floods that statistically occur once every 350 years.
 As a result of the expected sea level rise, storm floods become more likely and the levees have to be adapted to that in their construction.

-The protection level of these so-called “hard” technical coastal protection measures is currently determined on the basis of records from historic flooding events, and extrapolation (updating) of the previous sea level trends.
+The protection level of these so-called "hard" technical coastal protection measures is currently determined on the basis of records from historic flooding events, and extrapolation (updating) of the previous sea level trends.
 Experts demand to better include a risk-oriented design of coastal protection measures and land use planning at the German coast and to integrate climate change scenarios (e.g. by respecting long-term climate change scenarios and the suspected rising sea level).